Myronmeng/GCPDataEngineer/PeterNote.md

 image provided.
 in which way i can do a classification? gaussian?
 NN?
+### precision and recall
+small dataset, which index can describe how accurate the ml algo is?
 ## data store
 website, how to store static context and dynamic context Sunday and workday volumn are different. how to store the data?